tobi-wan-kenobi/bumblebee-status/docs/features.rst

 Configuration files
 -------------------

+Using a configuration file, it is possible to define a list of modules that will be loaded if no modules are specified on the CLI, as well as defining a default theme to use.

 Any parameter that can be specified using ``-p <name>=<value>`` on the commandline, can alternatively be specified in one of the following configuration files: - ~/.bumblebee-status.conf -